ZipCPU/autofpga/README.md

 # Status

 This project is currently in its bare infancy.
+Some success has been demonstrated to date in building a bus.
+This success may be seen in the (initial demo)[blob/master/sw/demo.txt], as well as in the updated and subsequent demo (this one may appear to regress ...)
+(initial demo)[blob/master/sw/demo2.txt].
-Some success has been demonstrated to date in building a bus, but nothing has been put together yet that has gone through an FPGA synthesis tool, much less demonstrated any success on a board.
+However, as you can see from the demo's, none of the files are ready to meet a synthesis tool yet, much less demonstrated any success on a board.

 # License